 These messages show the deep love that Shoghi Effendi cherished in his heart for the British Bahá’í community.
 It was to

-the United Kingdom that the Master sent his beloved grandson for study at Oxford; it was there, during his time as a student at Oxford, that Shoghi Effendi associated with the friends as a member of their community—the only community of which he was a member outside the World Centre; and it was in that selfsame country that he heard about the passing of ‘Abdu’l-Bahá, and learned of his appointment as Guardian of the Bahá’í Faith.
+the United Kingdom that the Master sent his beloved grandson for study at Oxford; it was there, during his time as a student at Oxford, that Shoghi Effendi associated with the friends as a member of their community—the only community of which he was a member outside the World Centre; and it was in that self-same country that he heard about the passing of ‘Abdu’l-Bahá, and learned of his appointment as Guardian of the Bahá’í Faith.
 The messages abound with praises of the sterling qualities of the British Bahá’ís and unfold the glorious destiny lying ahead of them.

 The first collective teaching undertaking in the United Kingdom was the Six Year Plan, which was executed and completed with singular success.
 It was a Plan which was characterized by Shoghi Effendi as a ‘signal victory’, which ‘shed lustre on the opening years of the second Bahá’í century’.
 The second crown won by the British Bahá’í community during Shoghi Effendi’s lifetime was the formulation and execution of the Two Year Africa Plan.
 The Guardian singled out the British National Assembly to be the coordinating body of four other National Assemblies, to open countries and establish the machinery of the administration of the Faith in lands south of the Sahara.
 This plan likewise ended with resounding success.